Node.js

 - camelCase everywhere.

 getCookies,setProxy,clearCookies, neverget_cookies. - Promises by default.
-Sync siblings have a
+Sync siblings carry a

 Syncsuffix.
 Streams and the fast path are sync-only since they handle their own lifecycle. - TypeScript types ship in the package.